How to 1031 Exchange Hospital Equipment into Mineral Rights & Royalties

 - Federal Income Taxes

 - Local Taxes

 - And More

-Of course, with large hospital equipment sales, capital gains taxes may also be applied to those earning a considerable income from the transaction.
+With large hospital equipment sales, capital gains taxes may also be applied.
+This is applicable to those earning a considerable income from the transaction.
 If capital gains taxes are applied on the sale of your medical equipment, some or all of the cost can be avoided when making use of a 1031 exchange.

 Selling Hospital Equipment with a 1031 Exchange

 With a 1031 exchange, hospital equipment can be sold and “traded” for a new property in order to defer capital gains taxes.
 By reinvesting your money in a new asset, the IRS allows 1031 exchanges to be completed by the same taxpayer, saving considerable amounts of capital on taxes otherwise paid.

 Under the IRS code, hospital equipment is considerable to be personal property.
 It serves a function for both businesses and individuals.
 With this wide spectrum of consideration in mind, hospital equipment is a considerable “like-kind” properties to a number of different assets.